Dick Grayson: The Boy Wonder

 In Teen Titans Robin appears as the leader of the group of teens called the Teen Titans.
 Season one, focused on Robin trying to stop the illusive Slade.
 Robin obsesses so much that he adopts a new persona, Red X, to try to take Slade down from the inside out.
 Slade, however, infects Robin's teammates and threatens to kill them if he doesn't do as he is told.
 He is able to stop Slade eventually.
 He is also seen to have feelings for Starfire.

 In an episode "Further Seems Forever" a future depicting Robin as Nightwing is shown.
-Though it is never said that Robin is Dick, many references support that he is in fact Dick Grayson.
+Though it is never said that Robin is Dick, many references support that he is in fact Dick Grayson, despite his personality similarities to Tim Drake.
 One being a scene when Raven enters Robin's mind, where we see a circus.
 Another example is when Slade offers to be a father figure to Robin, when he tells him I already have a father and bats are seen to be flying next.
 In the final movie/episode "Trouble In Tokyo".
 Robin finally kisses Starfire, and they are shown to eventually date.

 Dick Grayson joins the cast in the fourth season.
 Dick's flirtatious nature with Batgirl/Barbara Gordon is hinted throughout.
 In an episode entitled "Artifacts" Dick is seen to have adopted the Nightwing Persona.
 In the show, Batgirl is portrayed older than Dick Grayson.
-She is shown in college while Dick Grayson is still in high school.
+She is shown to be in High School while Dick Grayson is still in middle school.

 Justice League: The New Frontier